andreas471234/loan-service/README.md

 - Only loans in **Approved** status can be invested
 - Only loans in **Invested** status can be disbursed
 - Loans automatically transition to **Invested** when fully funded
+- Agreement letter links are auto-generated when loans become fully invested
+- Approval dates are automatically recorded when loans are approved

 ## Architecture